BadassAman4014/Predictive-Maintenance-API/README.md

 }
 ```

 ### 2. Train Model (/train)

-Train the machine learning model using the uploaded dataset.
+This endpoint trains the machine learning model using the uploaded dataset.
+Please note that the training process may take several minutes to complete due to the grid search cross-validation method being used to optimize model hyperparameters.

 ```bash
 curl -X POST "http://127.0.0.1:8000/train"